ajalt/clikt/docs/pages/whyclikt.md

 }
 ```

-Clikt has that functionality built in as `option().paired()`,  <!-- TODO: link to paired -->
+Clikt has that functionality built in as
+{% include apidoc.html pkg="parameters.options" fun="pair" text="option().pair()" -%}
-but you could implement it yourself like this:
+, but you could implement it yourself like this:

 ```kotlin
 class Cli : CliktCommand() {